FedDAF: Federated Domain Adaptation Using Model Functional Distance: Experiments

 \subsubsection{Implementation Details}

-For the CIFAR10 dataset with controlled domain shifts, we use a batch size of source = 64 and batch size of target = 16.
-For the datasets with real domain shifts, we use a batch size of source = 32 and batch size of target = 8.
-For all the methods, we use a source learning rate $\eta_S \in \{0.01, 0.001\}$ and a target learning rate of $\eta_T =\frac{\eta_S}{10}$.
+For the CIFAR-10 dataset with controlled domain shifts, we use a batch size of source = 64 and batch size of target = 16.
+For the datasets with real-world domain shifts, we use a batch size of source = 32 and batch size of target = 8.
+For all the methods, we use a source learning rate $\eta_S \in \{0.01, 0.001\}$ and a target learning rate $\eta_T =\frac{\eta_S}{10}$.
 For local training, we use the SGD optimizer with one local epoch, and we use $N = 50$ communication rounds.
 The Gompertz function hyperparameter $\mu$ is set to 5 for our proposed method.
+The proximal coefficient $\lambda$ in the target training objective is set to $0.001$ for all experiments (Tables~\ref{tab:1}--\ref{tab:3}).
 For reproducibility of our results, we use seed = 50.
 For fair comparisons of our proposed method with existing methods, we use the same initialization and settings for all methods on each dataset.
-While doing grid search of $\eta_S$, we consider best performing model and show it for comparisons.
+While doing a grid search of $\eta_S$, we consider the best-performing model and show it for comparisons.
 All experiments are performed using a Tesla V100 GPU and PyTorch 1.12.1 with CUDA 10.2.